 My areas of research interest are human information interaction in digital environments; pragmatic and task-based approaches to information searching; workplace search; document genres; the relationship between tasks and genres in information practices; and LIS education and scholarship.
 I joined the iSchool at UBC in 2007.
 I hold a PhD from the Faculty of Information at the University of Toronto, an MLS degree from the Hebrew University of Jerusalem, an MA (Russian history) from Carleton University, and a BA from the University of Toronto.
-Luanne Freund, Assistant Professor
+I am currently Chair of Doctoral Studies at the iSchool.
+Luanne Freund, Associate Professor

 School of Library, Archival and Information Studies, University of British Columbia